Kartones/flask-calendar/README.md

 ```

 ## TODOs / Roadmap

 This are initially the only features I plan to build:

 - TESTS!
-Need to increase coverage and also test the main flask app (zero tests)
+Need to increase coverage
 - ICAL export (ongoing at /exporters/)
 - fortify cookie
 - desktop notifications (only for specific hour tasks)